Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 The blobstore is based on a log-structured merge tree architecture (similar to popular NoSQL databases such as: {{%exurl "HBase""https://hbase.apache.org/"%}}, {{%exurl "BigTable""https://cloud.google.com/bigtable/"%}}, or {{%exurl "Cassandra""https://cassandra.apache.org/"%}}).
 There are three main components in the blobstore:

-- <b>MemTable</b>: An in-memory data structure (residing on off-heap RAM) where all incoming writes are stored.
+- **MemTable**: An in-memory data structure (residing on off-heap RAM) where all incoming writes are stored.
 When a MemTable fills up, it is flushed to an SST file on storage.
-- <b>Log</b>: A write-ahead log (WAL) that serializes MemTable operations to a persistent medium as log files.
+- **Log**: A write-ahead log (WAL) that serializes MemTable operations to a persistent medium as log files.
 In the event of failure, WAL files can be used to recover the key/value store to its consistent state, by reconstructing the MemTable from the logs.
-- <b>Sorted String Table (SST) files</b>: SSTable is a data structure (residing on disk) that efficiently stores a large data footprint while optimizing for high throughput, and sequential read/write workloads.
+- **Sorted String Table (SST) files**: SSTable is a data structure (residing on disk) that efficiently stores a large data footprint while optimizing for high throughput, and sequential read/write workloads.
 When a MemTable fills up, it is flushed to an SST file on storage and the corresponding WAL file can be deleted.
-- <b> Built-in Cache</b>: MemoryXtend comes with a built-in cache.
+- **Built-in Cache**: MemoryXtend comes with a built-in cache.
 This cache is part of the Space partition tier, and stores objects in their native form.

 # Configuration and Deployment